myshkin5/aws-musings/README.md

 Simply create your own S3 bucket that you can read and write to, set the path to the bucket via the `AWS_MUSINGS_S3_URL` environment variable, then run the `./scripts/upload.sh` script.
 Any `create-*` script executed with the same `AWS_MUSINGS_S3_URL` variable will pull all scripts (CloudFormation and otherwise) from the specified S3 bucket.

-**NOTE:** Take care not to have sensitive content in your `aws-musings` working directory such as passwords or private keys.
+**NOTE:** Take care not to put sensitive content in your `aws-musings` working directory such as passwords or private keys.
 All files in your working directory are uploaded to the S3 bucket